Fortnite guide – tips and tricks for Season 7, how to play, how to improve, how to win

 - Once you’ve deployed your parachute and you’re waiting to land, have a quick look around to see if anyone else is landing near you.
 This will give you a decent idea of how quickly you’ll need to find a weapon and other equipment, and be ready for a fight.

 - In particular, keep an eye and ear out for chests to open, because these will always contain a weapon.
 When you’re near a chest, you will get an audio cue, like some sort of wonderful angelic humming, which will tell you where exactly the chest is hidden.
-There are hundreds of chest locations scattered across the map which you can learn with time and experience, though be aware that chests will not always spawn in every one of these locations.
+There are hundreds of chest locations scattered across the map, though be aware that chests will not always spawn in every one of these locations.

 - Once you’ve got weapons, ammo, shields, and other items, you should concentrate on chopping down trees, walls, fences, and other objects in order to gain some materials so you can throw up some walls if someone starts shooting at you.
 Remember, building in Fortnite is absolutely essential for success, so teach yourself to build the moment you come under fire.